darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### threshold

 highlight boost
 : Reconstructs clipped highlights so they can bloom into scatter, halation, and diffusion, in EV.
 0 disables it.
+The boost is applied over a fixed 4 EV window above the _boost protect_ threshold, so the same setting produces the same result regardless of image size, zoom level, or whether the export is tiled.

 boost range
 : Range of the highlight boost curve.